ux2dev/borica

 Writing tests against the library

-When testing your own integration code, you can create a test CgiClient instance using the development environment and your own test keys.
+When testing your own integration code, build a Borica instance (or a CgiArea directly) using the development environment and your own test keys.
 For response parsing tests, sign a mock response with your test private key and pass the matching public key to parse():

 $response = $cgi->responses()->parse(